wphicks/Writing3D/README.rst

     $ git clone https://github.com/wphicks/Writing3D.git

-Once you have a copy, run the install_everything.py script using Python3, and the GUI installer will help get you everything you need to get going:
+Once you have a copy, run setup.py with Python3, and you should have everything you need.

 .. code:: bash

     $ cd Writing3D
-    $ python3 install_everything.py
+    $ python3 setup.py install --user

 .. warning::
     You **must** use Python3 with Writing3D.
 Python2 is **not** supported.

-Once you've run the installer, take a look at the samples directory to see some simple Writing3D examples.
+Once you've run setup.py, take a look at the samples directory to see some simple Writing3D examples.

 Overview
 --------